In the last chapter, we gave each

 Phew!
 That was a lot of coordinated changes, so test everything and

 make sure it works.
-You should now see links on this page appear in
+You should now see links on the web version of this

 correction.
 Also, now that we’re explicitly setting